 Mass: The mass of the end station systems is limited by the freight elevator which will be used to transport the components from the loading dock to the experimental floor level.
 This elevator has a maximum capacity of 13,000 lbs.

-Crane: The capacity of the crane 2000lbs.
-The maximum hook height is above the floor.
+Crane: The capacity of the crane is 2000lbs.
+The maximum hook height is 10’ 5” (3.1m) above the floor.
 Clearances: The following chart describes the current apertures through which the end station must pass.